Focus Area: Healthcare Access & Equity

 HA&E WORK GROUPS AND PRIORITIES

 Since NC’s expansion involves adding an estimated 600,000 newly-eligible and expanded-services-eligible individuals to rolls, moving into this new era of expanded healthcare access represents a massive undertaking to ensure that our healthcare infrastructure is not strained past the point of breaking.
-Our HA&E work group is currently focused on addressing this issue and those related to healthcare workforce sustainability through the lens of increasing provider participation and workforce expansion to help meet the expanding need.
+Our HA&E work group is currently focused on addressing healthcare workforce sustainability through the lens of increasing provider participation and workforce expansion to help meet the growing need.

 Short-Term – Increase provider participation including mental health providers, specialists, and primary care: